 Sex(work) — A conversation with Jules

-At CHEEX, you pay for content to enrich your sex life.
-Even if this online platform faces legal challenges at times, they are not comparable with those faced by sex workers in the field.
-What follows is a conversation with Jules, a sex worker in her thirties I met a couple of years ago at a festival.
+At CHEEX, you invest in content to enrich your sex life.
+While this online platform encounters occasional legal challenges, they pale in comparison to the struggles faced by sex workers in the field.
+The following is a dialogue with Jules, a sex worker in her thirties whom I encountered a couple of years ago at a festival.
 What especially interested me are her clients, many of whom live with disabilities, as well as her activism.

 Share

-Jules lives in Brussels, she recently moved there to be closer to her office with the European Sex Worker Alliance (ESWA).
-Conveniently, Belgium recently became one of the only two countries globally, in which sex work is fully decriminalised.
+Jules lives in Brussels, having recently relocated to be nearer to her office at the European Sex Worker Alliance (ESWA).
+Conveniently, Belgium has recently joined the exclusive ranks of the two countries globally where sex work is fully decriminalised.
 For most of her career as a sex worker, Jules was based in the Netherlands, where sex work is legalised.
-This requires sex workers to acquire a work permit and usually necessitates an intermediary agency.
-For Jules this means that she continues to be a part-time illegal sex worker in the Netherlands.
+This entails sex workers obtaining a work permit and often requires working through an intermediary agency.
+For Jules, this means continuing her part-time illegal sex work in the Netherlands.

-I began by asking her how she got to where she is now.
+I began by asking Jules where she was.

 “I started in Amsterdam like five, six years ago” she begins.
-Jules had just finished her business degree, realising she did not want to give her energy, skills, and time to a big company in a nine-to-five job.
-Suffering from eczema she had to stop working completely.
-Returning to full-time employment was not an option.
-Queer, and involved in the Dutch squatting scene also shaped her political views and skills set.
+Jules had just finished her business degree, realising she did not want to dedicate her energy, skills and time to a big company in a nine-to-five job.
+Suffering from eczema, she had to stop working completely, and returning to full-time employment was not an option.
+Being queer and involved in the Dutch squatting scene also influenced her political views and skill set.
 Finally, looming student debts and a friend working in the sector led Jules to give it a go.
 “At that time I already wanted to make porn and sexuality wasn’t something strange.
 Sex work is like a mystery universe that nobody knows and there are a lot of tales about it”.
-She was curious, decided to put up an ad and met her first client a couple of months later.
+Curious, she decided to post an ad and met her first client a couple of months later.

-How does sex work with clients with disabilities differs from sex work with clients without any?
+How does sex work with clients with disabilities differ from sex work with clients without any?

 “I have people with disabilities around me so it was not something new to me.
 There is this thing about not being seen as a sexual being when you have a disability.
-I think it’s the stigma that makes it difficult to access sex.”
-Jules had to work through an intermediary that would “recommend seeing a sex worker to parents, family, or directly to people with disabilities.
-Because of the stigma we were not really seen as sex workers but as care workers.”
-Many make a distinction between “regular” sex workers, and “sex surrogates” but she thinks this is “a hypocritical way of looking at things.”
+I think it’s the stigma that makes it difficult to access sex,” Jules explains.
+She had to work through an intermediary that would “recommend seeing a sex worker to parents, family or directly to people with disabilities.
+Because of the stigma we were not really seen as sex workers but as care workers”.
+Many make a distinction between “regular” sex workers, and “sex surrogates” but she thinks this is “a hypocritical way of looking at things”.
 It circumvents having to destigmatise sex work, and is a form of ableism.
 “You bring the same kinds of care, affection.
-My job doesn’t really change if I have a client with disabilities or not.”
+My job doesn’t really change if I have a client with disabilities or not”.

 Can you tell us about your sex work activism?
 And how we can make sex work safe?

-To me, sex work continues to be a world full of myths.
-There are many more stories – sad, infuriating and funny ones – that still need to be told, which is why Jules started the sex worker led media platform Red Insight.
-For those interested in or already working in the sector she also recommended Utsopi, the Belgian, sex-worker led organisation behind the scenes of the recent national decriminalisation of sex work.
-Its equivalent in the Netherlands is SAVE
+To me, sex work remains a world full of myths.
+There are many more stories—sad, infuriating and funny ones—that still need to be told.
+That’s why Jules started the sex-worker-led media platform Red Insight.
+For those interested in or already working in the sector, she also recommended Utsopi, the Belgian, sex-worker-led organisation behind the scenes of the recent national decriminalisation of sex work.
+Its equivalent in the Netherlands is SAVE.

 Share